Wrong Code, Right Structure: Learning Netlist Representations from Imperfect LLM-Generated RTL: Methodology

 \subsubsection{Node-Level Classification}

-The goal of node-level classification is to perform sub-circuit identification within a flattened netlist.
-Formally, given the set of final node embeddings $Z = \{\mathbf{z}_v \mid v \in V\}$ for a flattened graph $G_{flat}$, the task is to assign each node $v$ to its correct functional sub-circuit class.
+The goal of node-level classification is to perform subcircuit identification within a flattened netlist.
+Formally, given the set of final node embeddings $Z = \{\mathbf{z}_v \mid v \in V\}$ for a flattened graph $G_{flat}$, the task is to assign each node $v$ to its correct functional subcircuit class.
 This is achieved by passing each node's final embedding $\mathbf{z}_v$ through a shallow Multi-Layer Perceptron (MLP) followed by a $\text{softmax}$ activation function to obtain the classification probabilities.